ravenleeblack/modern_ide/03_Main_Menu/README.md

 So now that we have named it, and set the text for its foreground text, we need to tell the tag where we want our button control to be.
 Since this is the first button, we would want it in row zero and column zero, but we do not want it to span into other columns like before so we would write it like so:
 >      <Button x:Name="main_menu_file" Content="File" Grid.Row="0" Grid.Column="0"/>

 Now that we have it named and placed into the grid we can work on the visuals of the button control.
 We want to set the background color of the button and set the buttons foregroud color which is the  buttons text or content text but this time we are going to set the BorderBrush to null.
 With our main menu being so small in height, adding a border around each of the buttons, is going to make the main menu label control and button look very overcrowded.
 From what I read the less, the better, when you can.
-So what we need to do is make the background color of the button be the same as the label and remove the buttons border so that it looks like the button is aprt of the menu and blends in.
+So what we need to do is make the background color of the button be the same as the label and remove the buttons border so that it looks like the button is apart of the menu and blends in.
 >      <Button x:Name="main_menu_file" Content="File" Grid.Row="0" Grid.Column="0" Width="100" Height="18" Background="#FF141414" Foreground="Teal" BorderBrush="{x:Null}"/>

 As you can see, with the border, its kinda overcrowded.
-ITs making the touching pixels or lines look thicker then they should be:
+It is making the touching pixels or lines look thicker then they should be:

 ![border](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/dd6daa12-f5d3-494b-972a-921008af7e9c)